BriefRobotics/sketchbot/docs/intermediate.md

 ![Polygon smart def](media/polygon_smart_def.png)

+You don't want to be _too_ smart, however!
 Notice that we define `regular polygon` in terms of the more explicit `polygon`.
 While it's nice to not have to specify the `corner` angles, we don't want to lose the ability to make things such as five-sided polygons that are _not_ pentagons:

 ![Star def](media/star_def.png)
 ![Star sim](media/star_sim.png)

 This is yet another general principle.
 It is well and good to hide details to make things "simpler", but you don't want to lose capabilities in the process.
-Build layer atop layers, but without _forbidding_ access to the layers below.
+Build layers atop layers, but without _forbidding_ access to useful layers below.

-Now the various concrete polygons have less _internals_ of how things work embedded in them.
+Now the various concrete polygons can be defined in terms of general `regular polygon` and have less _internals_ of how things work embedded in them.

 ![Triangle smart def](media/triangle_smart_def.png)
 ![Square smart def](media/square_smart_def.png)